Call for Applications: 2020-21 WCPC Dissertation Fellowship Competition

-The West Coast Poverty Center is currently accepting applications for our 2018-2019 dissertation fellowships, which will be offered through at least 2021 as part of our membership in the U.S. Collaborative of Poverty Centers.
-These one-quarter awards will support outstanding doctoral student dissertation research on poverty, poverty-related issues, and anti-poverty policy in the U.S. during Summer (or Spring) 2019.
-Doctoral candidates at the University of Washington from any discipline may apply, but all applicants must be sponsored by a WCPC Faculty Affiliate.
+We invite applications from doctoral students at the University of Washington for the 2020-21 West Coast Poverty Center Dissertation Research Fellowship competition.
+These one-quarter awards will support outstanding doctoral student dissertation research on poverty, poverty-related issues, and anti-poverty policy in the U.S. during Summer (or Spring) 2021.
+Doctoral candidates from any discipline may apply, but all applicants must be sponsored by a WCPC Faculty Affiliate.
 Applications must be submitted by 10:00 am on January 12, 2021.
 Learn more about the dissertation fellowship HERE.

 Poverty Forecast for Washington State amid COVID-19 Crisis

 How will the pandemic affect poverty rates in Washington State?
 WCPC Director Jennie Romich and UW graduate student Ellie Terry recently examined what may happen to poverty rates in Washington State as a result of the Covid-19-related unemployment.
 In April, Washington’s unemployment rate stood at 15.4%.
 If the relationship between poverty and unemployment maintains its recent historical relationship, this means that the state's official poverty rate may soon stand at 15% with 3 in 10 Washingtonians falling below the broader poverty indicator favored by Governor Inslee’s Poverty Reduction Work Group.
 Read the full memo HERE.

 2020 Mini-Grant Awards Support Joint Academic-Practitioner Research Projects